julelang/manual/src/std/io.md

 The trait that wraps the WriteTo method\.

 It writes data to w until there&#39;s no more data to write or when an error occurs\.
 The return value n is the number of bytes written\.
 Any error encountered during the write is also forwarded\.

+The WriteTo method mutable because of same reasons of the \`Reader\` trait\.

+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## Seeker
 ```jule